✨ Get to know Boldin’s AI Planner Assistant

 Yep!
 No joke.
 New experiences can function as a time machine.

-Eagleman explains why time passes so much faster as an adult then it did when you were a kid: “When you’re a kid, everything is novel and you’re laying down new memories about it.
+Eagleman explains why time passes so much faster as an adult than it did when you were a kid: “When you’re a kid, everything is novel and you’re laying down new memories about it.
 So when you look back at the end of a childhood summer, it seems to have taken a long time because you remember this and that, this new thing, learning that, experiencing that.
 But when you’re older, you’ve sort of seen all the patterns before.”

 This number would likely be a lot higher if EBRI had only asked people who retired before the age of 65 and needed a way to fund healthcare before Medicare eligibility.